isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For example, we assume a `variant` type, but this is not currently in GSL.
 Eventually, use [the one voted into C++17](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0088r3.html).

-Some of the GSL types listed below may not be supported in the library you use due to technical reasons such as limitations in the current versions of C++.
+Some of the GSL types listed below might not be supported in the library you use due to technical reasons such as limitations in the current versions of C++.
 Therefore, please consult your GSL documentation to find out more.

 Summary of GSL components: